An official website of the European Union. See all European Institutions

 Centrally, European culture is supported through the Creative Europe programme.
 The programme, which runs from 2014 to 2020 and has a budget of €1.46 billion, supports initiatives including cultural cross-border cooperation and exchange and initiatives in the audio-visual sector.
 The European Capitals of Culture scheme raises visibility of European culture, as do awards such as the EU Prize for Cultural Heritage.
 See here for further information on Creative Europe in Japanese.

 A new EU strategy for international cultural work promises to increase the importance of culture in what we do.
 Early preparations for this are set out in a Preparatory Action on Culture in the EU's External Relations.

 EU Delegation and Member States diplomats and staff have visited high schools throughout Japan each year since 2007 to give presentations on the EU and their respective countries under the "EU Comes to you School" project.
 The objectives are to bring the EU closer to young people in Japan and to raise young Japanese people's curiosity about the EU and the rich and diverse history and cultures of Europe.

 Around 900 schools and over 400,000 students have participated in the school project.

-This year, the project will be held on 9 and 10 November.
+This year, the project was held on 9 and 10 November.